JCourtney22/Module-1-Challenge/README.md

  One other challenge I came across was understanding whether my CSS styling sheet followed correct semantic structure and that it was consolidated and organised appropriately.
 I referred to previous work, lessons and the internet to guide me on whether my changes were relective of common practice or were indeed correct.
 I found that commenting on each change helped me to understand my changes and to ensure that anyone looking at my code could see my reasoning for changes.

- My final challenge was exploring whether the backgroun image required something similar to an alt attribute.
-Researching this query on the internet taught me that there were a few ways this could be done, such as using an aria-lable attribute.
+ My final challenge was exploring whether the background image required something similar to an alt attribute.
+Researching this query on the internet taught me that there were a few ways this could be done, such as using an aria-label attribute.
 However, I chose the title attribute as the background image is not necessary to the overall understanding of the webpage's meaning but I wanted to still give some information for accessibility purposes.

 # Things I learned